 The external auditors have direct access to the Chairman of the Audit and Risk Committee and where necessary, the Chairman of the Board.
 The Audit and Risk Committee meets with the external auditors without management present on an ‘as required basis’, but at least once a year.
 The external auditor attends the Annual General Meeting and is available to answer questions from shareholders.

 The Company's risk management program is managed by the Audit and Risk Committee.
-Mr John Pereira is the Chair of the Audit and Risk Committee.
+Mr Robert Cooke is the Chair of the Audit and Risk Committee.

-Memphasys has established a Nomination and Remuneration Committee in line with ASX Corporate Governance Principles and Recommendations 2.1 and 8.1.
+Memphasys has established a People and Remuneration Committee Charter in line with ASX Corporate Governance Principles and Recommendations 2.1 and 8.1.

-The role of the Nomination and Remuneration Committee relates to the appointment and remuneration of the non-executive directors, Managing Director, Company Secretary, CFO and other senior executives and employees of Memphasys Limited.
+The role of the People and Remuneration Committee relates to the appointment and remuneration of the non-executive directors, Managing Director, Company Secretary, CFO and other senior executives and employees of Memphasys Limited.

-The Board’s Charter for the Nomination and Remuneration Committee sets out the roles, responsibilities and objectives of the committee.
+The Board’s Charter for the People and Remuneration Committee sets out the roles, responsibilities and objectives of the committee.
 The committee will have at least three members.
-Mr John Pereira is Chair of the Nomination and Remuneration Committee.
+Mr Paul Wright is Chair of the People and Remuneration Committee.